whitefusionhq/fullstackrubydev/src/_posts/2021-01-27-ractors-multi-core-parallel-processing-in-ruby-3.md

 Ractor is an experimental new class in the Ruby corelib.
 With ractors, Ruby has for the first time lifted restrictions on the GIL.
 Now you can have multiple "RILs" if you will—aka one interpreter lock per ractor (and shared between multiple threads within a single ractor if you spawn threads).

 Ractor is shorthand for “Ruby actor”.
 The actor concept has long been established in other languages such as Elixr to handle concurrency concerns.
 Essentially an actor is a unit of code that executes asynchronously and uses message passing to send and receive data from the main codepath or even other actors.
-For more on the history and conceptual thinking behind Ruby actors, [read this Scout APM blog post](https://scoutapm.com/blog/ruby-ractor) Kumar Harsh.
+For more on the history and conceptual thinking behind Ruby actors, [read this Scout APM blog post](https://scoutapm.com/blog/ruby-ractor) by Kumar Harsh.

 There are a variety of patterns at your disposal when using ractors, some of which are explained in the [extensive Ractor documentation](https://docs.ruby-lang.org/en/3.0.0/doc/ractor_md.html#label-Examples).

 I'm very impressed by how simple it is to program with ractors.
 I've tried to work with Threads or gems in the past that aid with async development, and it's always made my brain hurt with little to show for my efforts.
-Using the `Ractor` class is about as easy as I could possibly imagine, short of a one-line `async` keyword.
+Using the `Ractor` class is about as easy as I could possibly imagine (short of a one-line `async` keyword).

 The other thing I’m impressed by is how straightforward it is to get deterministic, ordered output from multiple ractors.
 In the past if I tried to use threads to process data and add the outputs to an array, the array values would be out of order.
 If thread 1 finished _after_ thread 2, the final array would be in 2, 1 order.
 With the `ractors.map(&:take)` pattern, you're guaranteed that even if one ractor takes 2 seconds to process and another takes 6, you'll still end up with an array of values in the same order in which you started up the ractors.